Alejogb1/job-board/blog-data/what-causes-assertion-errors-in-truffle-unit-tests-involving-chai-and-truffle-contract.md

 id: "what-causes-assertion-errors-in-truffle-unit-tests-involving-chai-and-truffle-contract"
 ---

-Okay, let's tackle this.
-I've seen my fair share of assertion errors in Truffle tests, especially when combining Chai with `truffle-contract`, so I can definitely shed some light on this.
+,  I've seen my fair share of assertion errors in Truffle tests, especially when combining Chai with `truffle-contract`, so I can definitely shed some light on this.
 It’s often not a single thing, but a combination of factors that can trip you up.
 Fundamentally, these errors boil down to a mismatch between what your tests *expect* and what the actual smart contract code delivers.
 This mismatch manifests itself in a few common ways.

 One frequent culprit, in my experience, stems from misunderstandings around asynchronous operations.
 Truffle, at its core, interacts with a blockchain, and these interactions are inherently asynchronous.
 We send transactions, wait for them to be mined into blocks, and *then* we can check their outcomes.
 Chai's assertions, however, are synchronous.
 This means we can't directly assert on a pending promise – it simply hasn't resolved yet.
 When I first started working with truffle, I remember countless hours wasted because I wasn't correctly handling promises.
 I was trying to check a value before the transaction had even finalized!